Drunella/libefs/README.md

   Y: name address high
 Peturn:
   none
-The name must not be in memory areas where banking occurs: $8000 - $bfff and
+The name must not be in memory areas where banking occurs: $8000 - $bfff,
-$e000 - $ffff, as well as the memory below io area ($d000 - $dfff).
+$e000 - $ffff as well as the memory below io area ($d000 - $dfff).
 ```

 ```